stallev/langs/texts/eng/b1b2/lessons_list/29-numbers-time.md

 ## Основной текст / Main Text

-David is a project manager who works with numbers and time every day, and he's learned that being organized with schedules and deadlines is essential for success.
-He starts his week on Monday and usually has meetings scheduled for Tuesday, Wednesday, and Thursday, with Friday being his day to wrap up projects and plan for the next week.
-He's been working at his current company since January, and he's already completed three major projects.
+David is a project manager who works with *number*s and *time* every day, and he's learned that being organized with schedules and deadlines is essential for success.
+He starts his week on *Monday* and usually has meetings scheduled for *Tuesday*, *Wednesday*, and *Thursday*, with *Friday* being his day to wrap up projects and plan for the next week.
+He's been working at his current company *since* *January*, and he's already completed *three* major projects.

-Last month, David was working on a project that had a deadline in March, and he had to coordinate with five different teams.
-The project was supposed to take six weeks, but it actually took eight weeks to complete because of some unexpected challenges.
-David had to work late hours for two weeks straight, and he was exhausted by the time the project was finished.
+Last month, David was working on a project that had a deadline *in* *March*, and he had to coordinate with *five* different teams.
+The project was supposed to take *six* weeks, but it actually took *eight* weeks to complete because of some unexpected challenges.
+David had to work late hours for *two* weeks straight, and he was exhausted by the *time* the project was finished.

-David has learned that time management is crucial in his line of work.
-He always tries to arrive at meetings at least five minutes before they start, and he never schedules important meetings on Friday afternoons because people are usually tired and less focused.
-He's discovered that the best time to have productive meetings is in the morning, usually between nine and eleven o'clock.
+David has learned that *time* management is crucial in his line of work.
+He always tries to arrive at meetings at least *five* minutes *before* they start, and he never schedules important meetings *on* *Friday* afternoons because people are usually tired and less focused.
+He's discovered that the *best* *time* to have productive meetings is *in* the morning, usually between *nine* and *eleven* o'clock.

-What David finds most challenging about his job is dealing with different time zones when he's working with international clients.
-He has clients in three different countries, and he has to be careful about scheduling calls at appropriate times for everyone.
-He's learned that it's better to schedule meetings during business hours in each time zone, even if it means working early in the morning or late at night.
+What David finds most challenging about his job is dealing with different *time* zones when he's working with international clients.
+He has clients *in* *three* different countries, and he has to be careful about scheduling calls at appropriate *time*s for everyone.
+He's learned that it's *better* to schedule meetings *during* business hours *in* each *time* zone, even if it means working early *in* the morning or late *at* night.
+He also works with *zero* tolerance for missed deadlines and manages projects worth *million*s of dollars.

 ## Дополнительные примеры / Additional Examples